 Instructions

-2. In the bowl of an electric mixer, add both flours, baking soda, cinnamon, ginger, and cloves.
-Add the sugar and butter to the flour mixture and beat on medium speed for about 1 minute, or until the butter is fully incorporated into the dry ingredients, scraping the bowl frequently.
-Add the eggs and mix on low speed for about 10-15 seconds, or until fully incorporated.
-Then, turn the mixer to medium high and beat for about 1 minute, or until the batter is light and fluffy.
+- Combine both flours, baking soda, cinnamon, ginger, and cloves in the bowl of an electric mixer.
+Add the sugar and butter to the flour mixture and beat on medium speed for about 1 minute, or until the butter is fully incorporated into the dry ingredients.

-4. Bake for 1 hour, or until the cake feels firm when you press it in the middle and the top is dark golden brown.
+- Bake for 55-60 minutes or until the cake feels firm when you press it in the middle.
 Let the cake cool completely in the pan on a wire rack.